Submissions

 Submission Preparation Checklist

-1. The manuscript has not been published in the past in printed and/or electronic form in any other periodical or monograph in Poland or any other country.
+• The work has not been published in another journal or monograph in Poland or abroad.

-2. The manuscript has not been submitted to any other periodical or monograph in Poland or any other country.
+• The work has not been submitted to another journal or monograph in Poland or abroad.

-4. The manuscript has been prepared with the professional and intellectual input of all its authors.
+• The work was conducted with the substantive and intellectual participation of all authors.

-6. The work has been performed exclusive of any conflict of interest between its authors and other institutions, businesses or organisation, and if any such conflict of interest (e.g. a commercial source of funding) exists, a relevant statement has been made in the appropriate section of the work.
+• The work was conducted excluding any conflicts of interest between the authors and other institutions, companies, or organizations, and any such conflicts of interest, such as a commercial source of funding, have been disclosed in the appropriate part of the work.

-8. I, the author, hereby represent that this declaration is made with full awareness of the legal and ethical ramifications of an attestation of untruth.
-I understand that the editorial staff and the publisher reserve the right to verify the authenticity of the manuscript I have submitted and to immediately reject it, should the above principles be violated.
-I understand that in the case of such violation, the editorial staff and the publisher have the right to notify the author's superior, indicating the extent of such violation.
+I submit this statement in full awareness of the legal consequences of certifying falsehoods and the ethical consequences thereof.
+I understand that the editorial board and publisher reserve the right to verify the originality of the submitted work and to immediately reject it in the event of a breach of the above principles.
+I acknowledge that the editorial board and publisher have the right to notify the author's superior in writing, indicating the scope of the violation.

 Privacy Statement